oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 This is indicated by annotating the return type with the term [`Core.IsDelta`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#IsDelta).

-Delta payloads represent changes between two versions of data and, in addition to current values, MAY include deleted entries as well as changes to related entities and relationships, according to the format-specific delta representation.
+Delta payloads represent changes between two versions of data and, in addition to current values, MAY include deleted entities as well as changes to related entities and relationships, according to the format-specific delta representation.

 ## <a id="Parameter" href="#Parameter">12.9 Parameter</a>